DYRECT Computed Tomography: DYnamic Reconstruction of Events on a Continuous Timescale: Methods

 \subsection{Experimental dataset: bubble coalescence}

 We wish to evaluate whether DYRECT leads to an appreciable improvement in time resolution.
-To test this, the technique was applied on a given experimental dataset captured in challenging conditions~\cite{garcia2019using}.
+To test this, the technique was applied on a given experimental dataset captured in challenging conditions~\cite{garcia2021tomoscopy}.
 The experiment was designed to scan bubble coalescence in liquid metallic foam, meaning that two neighbouring bubbles in the metallic foam became one by rupture of the separating film in between the two.
 The goal of our study was to capture this coalescence event in the reconstruction at higher temporal resolution.
 The used selection of the scan consisted of three consecutive complete revolutions, with the bubble coalescence event during the second.
-The sample was a metallic foam of AlSi8Mg4 with a diameter of 2\,mm, contained in a small boron nitride crucible.
+The sample was a metallic foam of AlSi8Mg4 with an inner diameter of 1.2\,mm, contained in a small boron nitride crucible.
 By in-situ laser heating during the CT experiment, the sample underwent stages of bubble nucleation, inflation and coalescence.
-This was captured at high CT scanning rates with 104 full rotations per second, acquiring 80 projections per rotation at the TOMCAT beamline of the Swiss Light Source synchrotron. \\
+This was captured at high CT scanning rates with 500 full rotations per second, acquiring 80 projections per 360\textdegree\,rotation with a pixel size of 2.75\,$\mu$m at the TOMCAT beamline of the Swiss Light Source synchrotron.
+Each projection therefore corresponds to a time interval of 25\,$\mu$s. \\